Global Privacy Policy

 + Right to rectification

 You have the right to ask us to rectify personal information that you think is inaccurate.
-This also includes the right to ask us to complete information you think is incomplete or outdated.
+This also includes the right to ask us to complete information you think is incomplete.

 + Right to deletion